-Lizards differ from mammals in that they do not generate their own body heat.
+Lizards differ from mammals and other warm-blooded organisms in that they do not generate their own body heat.
 They depend on the environment for warmth, and their body temperature is essentially the same as the air around them.
 The warm southerly climate of Louisiana is ideal for cold-blooded lizards, and several species make their home in the state.
+Lizards in Louisiana range from the anole to the skink.

 Six species of skinks live in Louisiana, including Plestiodon fasciatus, the five-lined skink.
 This lizard receives its name from the five whitish lines that run the length of the black body in juvenile skinks.
 The lines merge into blue in the tail.
 The color pattern becomes less pronounced as the skink matures, and males lose their lines altogether.